 The Saturday night and morning in mid-October at Wright Lake were pretty chilly – it WAS freezing and the morning preparations were making us wonder about our sanity going up to over 8,000 feet for the night.
 Will we be freezing and get into hypothermia during our sleep?
-Will we get the metal sticks of the tent stuck to our naked fingers?
+Will we get the metal sticks of the tent stuck to our bare fingers?

-Getting breakfast and hot homemade cappuccino helped us decided to push on, especially with the raising sun was starting to warm us even more.
+Getting breakfast and hot homemade cappuccino helped us decided to push on, especially with the rising sun was starting to warm us even more.
 We packed quickly, knowing darkness would come early this time of the year.

 Off we went – the trail up to the pass was not as bad as anticipated.
 Exposed but gradual, and not as windy as we thought it would be.
 We made it rather quickly and savored a few minutes at the pass before heading down to Doris Lake though we did not linger long as it was windy there.
 We were glad we decided to do so as the lake was much bigger than Maud Lake and had a less swampy feel to it.
-We found a nice spot by the lake, with yet another one million dollar view to the lake.
+We found a sweet spot by the lake, with yet another one million dollar view of the lake.

 Definitely a great weekend, taking advantage of beautiful Sierras trails.